Professional Summary (about me)

-My undergraduate major was Telecommunications, with an emphasis in radio, television, and film production—but it was the radio internship that excited me most.
+My undergraduate major was Telecommunications, with an emphasis in radio, television, and film production, but it was the radio internship that excited me most.
 I completed my senior internship at Cumulus Radio in Abilene, Texas.

-He told me to put on my best suit, write a ten-minute speech about what it’s like to work in radio, and, most importantly, not to disappoint him, the radio station, or reveal that I was only an intern!
+He told me to put on my best suit, write a ten-minute speech about what it’s like to work in radio, and, most importantly, not to disappoint him, the radio station, Cumulus Media or reveal that I was only an intern!

 Mission accomplished—and I still have the wonderful letter of recommendation my supervisor wrote for me upon successful completion of the internship.